sfernana/Blue-Blob-Detection/README.md

 The detection is working only if the blobs are blue and nothing else.
 It cannot be use for a **General Blob Detection** !

-## Prerequistes
+## Prerequisites

-For doing "Computer Vision", the script uses **OpenCV** library we choose to use for its efficiency:
+For doing the "Computer Vision", the script uses **OpenCV** library we choose to use for its efficiency:

 [OpenCV For Linux](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html)